I'm Joey (Joanna).

 I started as a freshman at Stanford in 2007.
 I wrote my first article for The Stanford Daily in orientation week and worked there all four years of college; some of my best friends are from the Daily (including the very impressive Devin Banerjee).
 My parents wanted me to be pre-med, but I didn't want to study medicine so we settled for Economics which satisfied no one.
 I started taking a bunch of theoretical math classes on the side (because I love feeling like the dumbest person in a room) and wound up with a second major.
 I also started dabbling in graduate school classes and got away with an MS in Management Science & Engineering.
 My favorite classes at Stanford was Debt Markets, taught at the GSB by one of my favorite professors ever, Prof. Darrell Duffie.

-I currently live in New York City where I'm a board member of Stanford Women's Network - NYC and an analyst at Credit Suisse..
+I currently live in New York City where I'm a board member of Stanford Women's Network - NYC (filled with amazing women such as Sherice Torres, a bad ass mama - come check our events!) and an associate at Macquarie.
 I deeply believe in perseverance (no one is going to get me what I want except me), not being afraid of failure, gratitude, and generosity.
 My long-term goal is to build something that I can be proud of and make an army of friends along the way.
-I talk about things that inspires me in Muse, what's on my mind at Blog, and put my latest random projects at Projects.
+I write about things that inspires me in Muse, what's on my mind at Blog, and put up my latest random projects at Projects.
+If you'd like to get in touch, you can find my contact information at the bottom of each page.